-- Manage recreation programs in a manner which ensures protection of the natural resources base in accordance with the Environmental Conservation Law, Article XIV of the New York State Constitution and the Adirondack and Catskill Parks State Land Master Plans. - Offer recreational opportunities for leisure-time enjoyment for the people of the state. - Ensure that revenues equal operating costs for that portion of the program covered by user fees. - Manage the programs to enhance economic benefits to local communities and the state.
+• Manage recreation programs in a manner which ensures protection of the natural resources in accordance with the Environmental Conservation Law, Article XIV of the New York State Constitution and the Adirondack and Catskill Parks State Land Master Plans.

+- Offer recreational opportunities for leisure-time enjoyment for the people of the state. - Ensure that revenues equal operating costs for that portion of the program covered by user fees. - Manage the programs to enhance economic benefits to local communities and the state.

-E. Campground Generic Plan/EIS
+E. Campground Generic Unit Management Plan/Environmental Impact Statement

-The management plan has been developed within the constraints set forth by the GUMP/EIS and contains an overview, environmental setting, goals, policy, management, and impact assessment criteria which pertain universally and in common to all Adirondack and Catskill public campgrounds and special day-use classified Intensive Use Areas.
+The management plan has been developed within the constraints set forth by the Generic Unit Management Plan/EIS and contains an overview, environmental setting, goals, policy, management, and impact assessment criteria which pertain universally and in common to all Adirondack and Catskill public campgrounds and special day-use classified Intensive Use Areas.